Appease/CreateDevOpTaskTemplate/README.md

 ####What is it?

-A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) step that creates one or more [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) packages
+A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) task that creates one or more [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) packages

 ####How do I install it?